Dave10T/Dave10T.github.io/sample_page.md

-## This can be your internal website page / project page

 **Project description:** with an increase in the penetration of analytics into numerous facets of our lives, finance is definitely one of the earliest to catch onto this trend.
 In this project I have attempted to showcase how data analytics and visualization techniques can be incorporated in the world of cryptocurrencies.